n-theo/Deep-Learning-for-Medical-Image-Classification-An-Introduction-for-Undergraduate-Mathematicians/README.md

 The images are classified using two several methods.
 That is, classification is performed using both a fully connected neural network and a convolutional neural network.

-* The data is imported using the first part of the Dogs vs Cats classifier found at: https://pythonprogramming.net/loading-custom-data-deep-learning-python-tensorflow-keras/
+* The data is imported by adjusting the first part of the Dogs vs Cats classifier found at: https://pythonprogramming.net/loading-custom-data-deep-learning-python-tensorflow-keras/

-* The training of the fully connected neural network (MALARIA_MNIST) is done by following the keras classification tutorial found at: https://www.tensorflow.org/tutorials/keras/classification
+* The training of the fully connected neural network (MALARIA_MNIST) is done by adjusting the Fashion MNIST classifier found at: https://www.tensorflow.org/tutorials/keras/classification

 * The training of the CNN (MALARIA_DOGS_CATS) is done by adjusting the Dogs vs Cats Classifier found at: https://pythonprogramming.net/convolutional-neural-network-deep-learning-python-tensorflow-keras/?completed=/loading-custom-data-deep-learning-python-tensorflow-keras/

+* Data visualisation is again performed by adjusting the MNIST classifier.